Narmilan-A/Remote-Weed-Detection/README.md

 **Report and Publication**: Includes reports, publications, and documentation generated from the project findings.

-##### Table of Contents
-1. **Introduction**: Overview of the project, its goals, and the technologies used.
-2. **Datasets**: Information about the datasets used, including how to access and utilize them.
-3. **Model Details**: Detailed descriptions of the models and algorithms implemented.
-4. **Results**: Summary of the results and findings from the project, including prediction maps and performance metrics.
-5. **License**: Information about the licensing terms for using the repository.
-6. **Contact**: Contact details for the project contributors for further inquiries and collaborations.

 This structure ensures that all relevant resources, data, and documentation are organized systematically, making it easy for users to navigate and utilize the repository effectively.

 ## Installation